stevederico/SDStockKit/README.md

 ## Demo

-Build and run the `SDStockKit Example` project in Xcode to see an inventory of the available `SDStockKit` components.
+Build and run the `SimpleStocks Example` project in Xcode to see an inventory of the available `SDStockKit` components.

 ---